unitaryfund/unitary.fund/posts/_markdown/vqa_in_qutip.md

 Most quantum algorithms deal with quantum circuits, which are made up of quantum gates.
 In `QuTiP`, there exist classes --- `QubitCircuit` and `Gate` --- which simulate the dynamics of quantum circuits.

 For VQAs, we now want these gates to be parameterized.
 In addition to the gate parameters, we want initialization options, which are fixed throughout the optimization process, to be easily defined in one object.
-For these purposes, we define two new classes which are abstractions on `Gate` and `QubitCircuit`, respectively.
+For these purposes, we define two new classes, `VQA_Block` and `VQA`, which are abstractions on `Gate` and `QubitCircuit`, respectively.

 ### 1. The VQA_Block class